alexjago/nPP-Senate/README.md

 Third, run `SA1s_Multiplier.py` to generate `{State}/NPP_SA1s.csv`.
 Each row will be for a specific SA1/Booth/Division combination.
 Again, most of the columns will list the number of ballots cast matching a preference order, except that they'll be fractions of a vote now.

+Third-and-a-half, run `SA1s_Converter.py correspondencefile [infile] [outfile]` if required. `outfile` is your new `SA1S_DISTS_PATH` for step 4.

-Fourth, to perform district aggregation, run `SA1s_Aggregator.py` to generate `{State}/District_NPPS.csv`.
+Fourth, to perform district aggregation, run `SA1s_Aggregator.py` to generate `{State}/District_NPPS.csv` (and optinally a JS version too for the web-based predictor).
 Each row represents a district named in the SA1-to-districts spreadsheet.
 Columns (mostly) list the expected numbers of ballots cast in each district that match the preference order in the columns' headings.

 Having done all that, you can [simulate elections](https://abjago.net/4PP-QLD-projections-from-senate-results/predictor.html) with accurate knowledge of how people preferenced!